C1-10PPER/Project_03/README.md

 * GitHub pages has also been created and available for viewing.
 * We used Echarts javascript library for the Pie Chart to satisfy one of the project requirements.

+* This project involves deriving latitude and longitude for countries using the OpenCage Geocode API and preparing data for heatmap visualization in Leaflet.